Last updated on April 24th, 2022

 Day 2: Asahikawa, Biei

 Next, our second day of the Hokkaido road trip itinerary is Biei, a majestic rural area with an hour’s drive from Asahikawa.
-Again, the driving journey is full of incredible scenery and we took longer than what we planned.
+Again, the driving journey is full of incredible scenery and we took longer than we planned.

 Shikisai no Oka